wp-plugins/authorizenet-woocommerce-addon/readme.txt

 5. Can be customized easily.
 6. Bundles with Official Authorize.Net® AIM Libraries.
 7. Can work with sandbox/live Authorize.Net accounts for testing purpose.
+8. This plugin only supports USD as currency.